-We expect the next decade is shaping up to look similar to the 1940/50s - with fiscal dominance. monetary impotence, inflation spikes, geopolitical tensions, and generally high volatility.
+We expect the next decade is shaping up to look similar to the 1940/50s - with fiscal dominance, monetary impotence, inflation spikes, geopolitical tensions, and generally high volatility.
 This will require stock-picking (expect muted index level returns), patience, and vision.
 The heightened volatility will create significant opportunities (already beginning to see it today).
-And with our vision of how this decade is likely to play out, we believe we have an excellent roadmap and framework to capitalize on this rare opportunity.
-Effectively, we believe this is very similar to mid/late-2001 where Internet stocks decimated, yet the Internet revolution had just begun (details in section 8).
-And we believe this revolution is going to be MUCH bigger than the Internet.
+And with our vision of how this decade is likely to play out, we believe we have an excellent roadmap and framework to capitalise on this rare opportunity.
+Effectively, we believe this is very similar to mid/late-2001 where Internet stocks had been decimated, yet the Internet revolution had just begun.